Skip to main content

 Appendix 1 – Rights retention

-Outputs must include the following rights retention statement in the funding acknowledgement section of the manuscript and any accompanying cover letter/note:
+Outputs should include the following rights retention statement in the funding acknowledgement section of the manuscript and any accompanying cover letter/note:

 “For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.”